dlwodnjs42/VirtualWallet/README.md

 ***API endpoint/integration - endpoint logic***

-2.I tested API endpoints/integration with Postman.
+I tested API endpoints/integration with Postman.
 I tried to test with Junit but difficult to test endpoints that save to a respository because you cant have "JpaDataTest" and "SpringBootApplication" to test both the repository and endpoints.

 # Future/Ideas